slwu89/density-estimation/README.md

 It depends on code from mlpack, see http://www.mlpack.org.

-To install this package, you must have first installed the Rcpp, RcppArmadillo, and igraph packages, which it depends on.
-Then you can install it from github directly with devtools::install_github("slwu89/density-estimation", subdir="det11")
+To install this package, you must have first installed the `Rcpp`, `RcppArmadillo`, and `igraph` packages, which it depends on.
+Then you can install it from github directly with `devtools::install_github("slwu89/density-estimation", subdir="det11")`

 To test it with some sample data, you can do (remember to transpose the data):